 What to look for in a kids activity tracker

 Fitness trackers for kids should always be something that is fun and that doesn’t penalise kids.
 We want them to be encouraged to move around rather than feel like it’s a chore and that’s a tough thing to get right.

-When I’ve been looking at the best kids fitness trackers that are for sale right now in 2017 I’ve found it tricky to get some that aren’t too expensive and that actually work!
+When I’ve been looking at the best kids fitness trackers that are for sale right now in 2022 I’ve found it tricky to get some that aren’t too expensive and that actually work!
 There are plenty for adults but getting something that is good for kids?
 A bit harder!

-What’s the best fitness tracker for kids?
+So, what is the best fitness tracker for kids?

-Your kids ages will dictate what the best product is – younger kids won’t have the wrist size for some of the more adult orientated watch fitness trackers that are available so they’ll need something designed just for them.
+Your kids age will dictate what the best product is – younger kids won’t have the wrist size for some of the more adult-orientated watch fitness trackers that are available so they’ll need something designed just for them.